 A fine needle aspirate is when a very small, hallow needle is inserted into abnormal tissue, in which a small sample of cells accumulate.
 The sample is then transferred to small slides that are set in stain for review under a microscope.

 A tru-cut biopsy is similar to a fine needle aspirate, but it is a procedure in which a sample of tissue is collected with a large gauged needle.
 The sample of tissue is then preserved to send to a lab for histopathology review.

-Our board certified radiologist is able to proved exams necessary for AKC certifications.
-You can find the necessary forms online at https://www.akc.org/downloadable-forms/
+Our board certified radiologist is able to provide many of the exams for OFA certifications.
+You can find the necessary forms online at OFA Certification Forms